dobell drawing prize

 The works span a diverse range of media including charcoal, coloured pencil, clay, video, and LED – and even human hair.
 Entries reflect urgent contemporary concerns, including social dynamics, environmental care, and the impacts of climate change and colonisation.

-The exhibition will run from April 11 – June 21 2025 at NAS Gallery.
-The winning entry will be announced on April 10 on the opening night, and the winning piece will be added to the National Art School’s collection.
+The finalists exhibition, curated by Lucy Latella, will run from 11 April – 21 June 2025 at NAS Gallery.
+The winning entry will be announced on 10 April on the opening night, and the winning piece will be added to the National Art School’s collection.

 As the prize evolves, it continues to build on the legacy of Sir William Dobell, celebrating Australia’s rich history of drawing and championing the next generation of artists.
 The Dobell Drawing Prize exhibition will be part of the NAS Festival of Drawing, which includes talks, workshops and a research symposium.